hphilpotts/veg-app-frontend/README.md

   - Further logging shows that the Axios `req.body` is empty: hence the `undefined` coming through in the backend.
   - Aaaand [I think I might have found out why](https://stackoverflow.com/questions/46404051/send-object-with-axios-get-request) - looks like I need to either a) try using `fetch()` instead or b) redesign my GET requests so that they use query params instead.
 Lesson learned...!

+20/03/23:
+- Upon further digging I found that the `window.fetch()` approach considered above would not work either: as such I went back and updated my backend API to use PUT requests where a `request.body` is required for document selection.
+- Frontend updated to use a `put` method which finally works!
+Needs refactoring and cleaning up but a major learn for me and a substantial blocker overcome.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.